Creating a website in less than 1 hour - part 1

 Once you click

 done, the file should open.
-You will see that the things you specified in the boxes show up in the TOML area.
-Write some text below the TOML area (below the
+You will see that the things you specified in the boxes show up in the YANL area.
+Write some text below that area (below the

 Once you finished writing your new blog post, save your changes, then start the server again by re-loading the blogdown package (